Ultra-Massive MIMO Systems at Terahertz Bands: Prospects and Challenges: Conclusion

 \section{Conclusion}

-In this paper, we examined the characteristics of the THz channel to advocate the potential of UM-MIMO systems at high frequencies.
-With proper configurations, UM-MIMO antenna arrays can overcome the distance and power limitations.
-We argued that graphene-based nano-antenna arrays, in particular, can efficiently realize THz UM-MIMO systems.
-We defined multiple research advances, from a signal processing perspective, that are critical for increasing the efficiency of THz communications, including signal modulation, waveform design, and resource allocation.
-Finally, building on all preceding arguments, we envisioned select few use-cases that are likely to realize THz UM-MIMO in the near future.
+In this paper, we examine the characteristics of the THz channel in order to advocate the potential of UM-MIMO systems at high frequencies.
+With proper configurations, UM-MIMO antenna arrays can overcome distance and power limitations.
+We argue that graphene-based nano-antenna arrays, in particular, can efficiently realize THz UM-MIMO systems.
+We define multiple research advances that are critical for increasing the efficiency of THz communications, including signal modulation, waveform design, and resource allocation.
+Finally, building on all the preceding arguments, we envision a select few 6G-and-beyond use-cases that are likely to realize THz UM-MIMO.